 When misconduct arises and it is determined that disciplinary measures are necessary, these are meant to be corrective in nature rather than punitive.
 Disciplinary measures are intended to motivate employees to adopt appropriate behaviour and encourage them to adhere to the high standards of conduct that the Agency has identified as necessary to deliver on its mandate.
 In certain cases, however, transgressions warrant termination.

 The following chart provides statistics on the disciplinary measures that were taken for the entire Agency.

 About the numbers:

-- Not all cases involving disciplinary measures are the result of a professional standards investigation.
+- Not all cases involving disciplinary measures are the result of a management-led or professional standards investigation.